masouduut94/volleyball_analytics/README.md

 - Orange box: volleyball spike action.

-the third step is to use the generated data to find insights about the game. for example, in the below gif, one of the ace points is fetched
+the third step is to use the generated data to find insights about the game. for example, in the below gif, one of the ace points is extracted.

 ### Demo 4: FRANCE - POLAND Ace score.